 Schwinn 810 Treadmill: At $799, this treadmill is an affordable option.
 However, the deck isn’t well-cushioned at all, which is why it wouldn’t be my first pick for a senior, especially one with joint pain.

-Nautilus T618 Treadmill: The backlit LCD screens on this machine displaying many crowded metrics may overwhelm seniors, especially those who have vision issues.
+Nautilus T618 Treadmill: This treadmill was recalled on June 9, 2023, after users reporting issues with the machine self-starting—an obvious safety hazard.
+And, beyond that, the backlit LCD screens on this machine displaying many crowded metrics may overwhelm seniors, especially those who have vision issues.
 (Full Nautilus T618 Treadmill review here.)

 Tru Grit Runner: As one of the best budget curved treadmills, the Tru Grit Runner is an ideal choice for someone who wants a self-powered workout.
 However, this machine is extremely heavy, and isn’t the most practical choice for a senior.